techlead-shootorder/automation/packages/docs/pages/build-integrations/auth.md

 ## Is still verified?

 We have implemented the `verifyCredentials` method.
-Now we need to check whether the credentials are still valid or not for the test connection functionality in Automatisch.
+Now we need to check whether the credentials are still valid or not for the test connection functionality in automatisch.
 We will do that by defining the `isStillVerified` method.

 Start with adding the `isStillVerified` method to the `auth/index.js` file.